 Shih Tzus generally don’t shed, but Shih Tzu puppies will shed their baby hair when they are around a year old.
 Although you don’t have to worry about a Shih Tzu adult shedding often, a Shih Tzu puppy will go through a phase where they lose its soft puppy coat and replace it with adult hair.

-A qualified dog groomer can straighten its hair.
+Yes, a qualified dog groomer can straighten its hair.
 A professional dog groomer will know to apply a heat protectant to your dog’s hair before using a straight iron and will have the experience to straighten your dog’s hair without hurting or scaring them.

-Avoid using human shampoo, including baby shampoo, on your puppy.
+No. Avoid using human shampoo, including baby shampoo, on your puppy.
 Most dogs are allergic to the substances in human shampoos, and the shampoo will leave them with itchy skin and dull hair.
 If you have to use human shampoo on your Shih Tzu, baby shampoo is the best option since it is the most gentle.

 A purebred’s hair will continuously grow if it is not cut.
 A Shih Tzu’s hair is not that different from a human’s hair, so as long as the dog is healthy, the hair will grow.

 Some Shih Tzu hair is wavy, but if your dog has curly hair, experts would probably consider it a mixed breed.

 Shih Tzus have long hair.
 Their hair can be cut short for convenience and style.
 If your Shih Tzu puppy appears to have short hair, it is probably because its adult coat has not grown in yet.

 If your Shih Tzu’s hair isn’t as fluffy as you want it to be, it is probably related to how you are drying your hair.
 Like human hair, a Shih Tzu’s hair volume and texture are impacted by the drying method.
 Properly fluff-drying a dog’s hair involves a careful process of towel drying and blow-drying.